rudee-Sb/Python-CTk-Login-Form-/README.md

 - CTkMessagebox
 - customtkinter

-You can install the required packages using pip:
+You can install the required packages using pip :

 ```bash
 pip install customtkinter